CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 # 5.1 Execute a single test case
 To execute a single test case, we juse need to login a test machine, and go to the case path, and then execute shell command 'sh case_name.sh'.

-# 5.2 Execute a shell test
+# 5.2 Execute a shell test by sending message
 We can use the regression tools to trigger a test.
 1. Change the parameters in ~/CTP/conf/shell_template.conf on controller node.
 2. Send a message to start the test